-Important Notice There are contractors and sales companies in Nova Scotia misleading customers, pretending to be associated with Efficiency Nova Scotia, and engaging in aggressive and predatory sales tactics.
-Efficiency Nova Scotia will never contact you directly unless you have applied to one of our programs.
+Important Notice Some contractors and sales companies in Nova Scotia are misleading customers by falsely claiming ties to Efficiency Nova Scotia and using aggressive sales tactics.
+Efficiency Nova Scotia only contacts individuals who have applied to its programs.

 5 Resolutions for Energy Efficient Habits